“Arizona Ranks 45th in Overall Child Well-Being”

-Local and country-wide priorities create systems that work against children and families: low-wages drive quality teachers and childcare providers out of the field; programming for teens is rare and often limited in scope; and funding is disproprotionatly allocated to intervention programs and punishment for families after the damage is already done.
+Local and country-wide priorities create systems that work against children and families: low wages drive quality teachers and childcare providers out of the field; programming for teens is rare and often limited in scope, and funding is disproportionately allocated to intervention programs and punishment for families after the damage is already done.

 How do we move the needle in a state where 53% of children under five do not attend a quality, early-education program that will lay a foundation for life-long learning?

 90% percent of brain development happens in the first five years of life, yet over half our state’s children are not in a school or child care situation that will provide the developmentally appropriate education they need.
-Educating our youngest citizens at the most crucial time in their development yield rewards many years in the future, as young people grow into well-educated adults who will become the leaders of our state.
+Educating our youngest citizens at the most crucial time in their development yields rewards many years in the future, as young people grow into well-educated adults who will become the leaders of our state.

 How do we prevent teens from derailing their futures with drug abuse, unplanned pregnancy, and suicide in a state with data?

 When information is power why do we withhold information from our teens?
-When teens receive medically-accurate information about their health they are ___ more likely to delay the onset of risky behaviors, including sex and drug use.
-Yet, in Arizona___ funding is more common than funding for programs that empower teens.
+When teens receive medically accurate information about their health they are more likely to delay the onset of risky behaviors, including sex and drug use.
+Yet, in Arizona funding is more common than funding for programs that empower teens.

-We train early childhood educators and advocate for the access to the type of quality child care that builds the fundamental foundation for all future learning.
+We meet people in their homes where learning is more impactful and proven to be effective at preventing abuse.
+We work with parents and children, teaching across generations in a way that has demonstrated the power to disrupt cycles of poverty.
+We train early childhood educators and advocate for access to the type of quality child care that builds the fundamental foundation for all future learning.